-Despite the preelection tensions, the election was held without major reports of violence and produced some unexpected results, including:
+Despite the preelection tensions, the election was held without major reports of violence.
+Turnout was about 67% between the two rounds.
+The results, some unexpected, included:

-• The increase of Wifaq's representation from 17 seats in the 2006-2010 COR to 18 seats.
-However, the 18 is still short of a majority.

-- The unexpected losses by Sunnis Islamist factions.
-Minbar and Asala each saw dramatic reductions in their seats from 2006: Minbar (Muslim Brotherhood) decreased to 2 seats (from 7) and Asala decreased to 3 seats (from 7).
+- The increase of Wifaq's representation from 17 seats in the 2006-2010 COR to 18 seats.
+However, the 18 is still short of a majority. - Unexpected losses by Sunni Islamist factions, reducing their total to 5 seats from 15.
+Minbar and Asala each saw dramatic reductions in their seats from 2006: Minbar (Muslim Brotherhood) decreased to 2 seats (from 7) and Asala decreased to 3 seats (from 8).
 Most of the seats were picked up by Sunni independents, who won 17 seats, up from 9 in the 2006-2010 parliament.
-In addition, the secular and ideological Waad won no seats at all.
+In addition, the secular and generally leftwing ideological Waad won no seats at all.
 These results appeared to represent a rejection of Islamist ideology, and even all ideological candidates, in favor of pragmatists who would address Bahrain's economic difficulties. - The same one woman won who had won in 2006. - In the municipal elections conducted concurrently, one woman was elected in the second round-the first woman to be elected to a municipal council.

-In advance of the December 14, 2010, start of the next parliamentary term, the King named the 2010-2014 Shura Council.
+In advance of the December 14, 2010, start of the parliamentary term, the King named the 2010-2014 Shura Council.
 Thirty of the 40 serving Council members were reappointed, leaving only 10 newly appointed members.
+A total of 19 Shiites were appointed, including the speaker.
 The Council has four women, substantially fewer than the 2006-2010 Council that had nine women.
 Among the four, one is Jewish (Nancy Khadouri), out of a Jewish population in Bahrain of about 40 persons, and one is Christian (Hala Qarrisah).
 Bahrain has an estimated 1,000 Christians.
-The Council speaker, Ali al-Salih, was reappointed.
+The Council speaker, Ali al-Salih, a Shiite, was reappointed.